 As shown in Fig.9(b), due to seller competition, the total benefit of the buyers(VMs) increases while the total benefit of the cloudlets decreases.
 Moreover, the total benefit of the system increases initially when the number of cloudlets increases, and then remains the same as shown in Fig.9(b).
 This indicates that the initial number of cloudlets thus resources can not satisfy the total requirements from VMs.
-When the number of cloudlets increases from 3 to 4, the total amount of resources in the system increases and all these 150 VMs can be admitted to the system, which leads to higher total system benefit.
-When the number of cloudlets increases beyond 4, the cloudlet resources are more than those required by all the VMs, thus the total system benefit remains same.
+When the number of cloudlets increases increases from 3 to 4, the total amount of resources in the system, which leads to higher total system benefit.
+When the number of cloudlets increases are more than those required by all the VMs, thus the total system benefit remains same.